coneda/kor/README.md

 ConedaKOR allows you to store arbitrary documents and interconnect them with relationships.
 You can build huge semantic networks for an unlimited amount of domains.
+This integrates a sophisticated ontology management tool with an easy to use media database.

-To learn more and for installation instructions, please visit our [our website (German)](http://coneda.net/pages/download)
+To learn more and for installation instructions, please have a look at the feature list below or visit
+[our website (German)](http://coneda.net/pages/download)

 ## Changelog